amaWalkers Camino

 What to know

 We specialise in taking small groups on shorter daily stages of the popular Caminos and Via Francigena trails.
+We don't offer self-guided walks for individuals or groups.

 Our walks are designed for small groups - a minimum of 8 and a maximum of 12 – perfect for singles and those who do not want to walk alone.